PouriaDan/BrainTumorLearning/README.md

 ## Dataset

+### Classification

-- The dataset for tumor classification can be accessed from https://www.kaggle.com/code/thomasdubail/creating-brain-tumors-dataset
+The dataset for tumor classification can be accessed from https://www.kaggle.com/code/thomasdubail/creating-brain-tumors-dataset
 This dataset is designed for advanced medical research, containing MRI images across four classes:

 - Pituitary: Abnormal growth of cells in the pituitary gland